Tarcaxoxide/Sauce/README.md

 		- do research on (~wasm?)
 		- (~wasm?) interpreter
 		- desktop GUI in (~wasm?)
+	- Cleanup
+		- remove the debuggers from the code because they themselves have become a little buggy XD
+		- double check that i haven't included any header files i don't actually need.
 	- DAVAS (much much later)
 		- Natural langauge processing
 		- Generic hook function for DAVAS to execute different features.